-When you are selecting the right wallpaper, you already have numerous considerations to contend with.
+When selecting the right wallpaper, you already have numerous considerations to contend with.
 Worrying about dye lots and other aspects of the manufacturing process seem completely irrelevant.
 Then you find out that you are one roll short of completing the project, and when you go to get another one, the color is just a little different than what you have already installed.
 The end result is that it makes the one area look mismatched with the rest of the room.

 Three Terms – One Meaning

 Trying to remember to pay attention to the dye lot, run, and batch can be intimidating.
-Fortunately, it isn’t quite as bad as it sounds because the three words are generally used interchangeably.
+Fortunately, it isn’t quite as bad as it sounds because the three words are used interchangeably.
 The term you really need to know is dye lot because if that term is used along with either of the other terms (as it is occasionally), it is the one you need.

 The dye lot number identifies which rolls were produced at the same time during the manufacturing process.
 It is possible to have different batches with the same dye lot number.
 If there is no dye lot number, check for the batch or run number.
 Some companies use those terms to mean the same thing.